lukso-network/lsp-smart-contracts/constants/README.md

 <h4>`enum`</h4>

-Enumeration requires name, raw type like `String` or any other primitive type, and a list of cases (at least an empty list or scripts will crash).
+Enumeration requires name, raw type (`rawValueType`) like `String` or any other primitive type, and a list of cases (at least an empty list or scripts will crash).

 **Required attributes:**
 - `"type": "enum"`;